 Your chance of success in getting funded has no direct relationship to the number of MPs involved.

-Development consent must be secured by 31 October 2020.
+Development consent must be secured by 31 July 2021.
 The release of the grant funds is conditional on the development consent being secured.
-If you do not secure development consent by 31 October 2020, the grant offer may be withdrawn.
+If you do not secure development consent by this date, the grant offer may be withdrawn.

 If you are not sure whether you require planning approval, contact your local council.